 BY: Troy Murphy | January 2014

-Giving a grown child money may not be compassionate if the gift is knowingly contributing to a nasty drug habit.
-We may be giving money to avoid another painful conflict.
-Relieving our guilt isn’t a compassionate action.
-The money is a selfish gift for self-benefiting reasons.
-But the complexity of motivations, hidden behind kind explanations, allows for manipulation of meaning.
-Just as kindness may be selfishly motivated, appearances of meanness may be compassionately motivated.
-We can be mean and justify it.
+Lengthy and adept justifications can manipulate both good and bad actions, treating the mind to the enjoyable meaning it seeks.
 Mean people don’t see themselves as such.
-Mean people shiftily explain evil with a positive explanation.
+Mean people shiftily explain evil with a positive twist.
 “I am a straight shooter; I say things as they are,” or “Karma, they just got what they deserved.”
 Our explanations may be accurate or justifying—depending on the context.
 Our straight shooting may be hurtful, not spoken with concern, but with venom.